Kyle Craig: Cross Fire

 Despite making several threatening phone calls to Cross, Craig doesn't return until a few years after the DCAK case.
 Kyle kills FBI agent, Max Siegel, assumes his identity and augments his own appearance through plastic surgery.
 Afterwards, Kyle kills Siegel's handler and returns to Washington, where "Siegel" is assigned to the Patriot sniper case with Cross.
 Craig antagonizes Cross by trying to beat him to breakthroughs in the case.
 He also copycats both the Patriot and the Numbers Killer, alerting Cross through cryptic clues that he is actually impersonating them.

 After solving both the Patriot and Numbers cases, Cross marries Washington detective Brianna "Bree" Stone.
 Craig—still impersonating Siegel—shows up at Cross's honeymoon and attempts to take Cross' family hostage.
 With the help of Stone, Cross eventually subdues and arrests Craig, who is surprised that Cross refuses to kill him.
 As he is being taken into custody, Craig steals an officer's gun and shoots an air tank, which explodes and seemingly kills him.

 This marks the final appearance of Kyle Craig, officially making him the most recurring villain in the series.

 Adaptations

-Kyle Craig has been featured in two films of the Alex Cross series as a supporting character, without any mention of a criminal career or antagonizing of Alex Cross.
+Kyle Craig has been featured in two films of the Alex Cross series as a supporting character, without any mention of a criminal career or antagonizing of Cross.
 He appeared in Kiss the Girls and Along Came a Spider, being played both times by Jay O. Sanders.

 In the Amazon Prime series, Cross, Craig has been reimagined as Kayla Craig, played by Israeli actress Alona Tal.